kevinAlbs/WolfGoatCabbage/readme.md

 Bugs
 ----
 - Gun pickup location
-- Farmer moves position after on boat
+- Farmer moves position after on boat [done]
-- Farmer walks on lake on day 2
+- Farmer walks on lake on day 2 [done]
+- You can ride back on the boat during a restart menu

 Code cleaning
 -------------